 55. What is the High-Frequency Ventilation (HFPPV) mode?

-Typically use with ARDS patient or other problems with markedly decreased lung compliance
+It is typically use with ARDS patients or other problems with markedly decreased lung compliance.

-57. What are the ventilator controls that affect the patient’s PaCO2?
+57. What ventilator controls affect the patient’s PaCO2?

-58. What should we do if PaCO2 is between 35 – 45mmHg, which is the normal range?
+58. What should we do if the patient’s PaCO2 is in the normal range?

 59. What should you do if PaCO2 is high?